News&Knowledge from SgQ

 Many believe that running the saw at maximum speed is best, but in reality, the speed must match the task.
 For example:

-• Thin-wall profiles → high RPM with slow blade feed
+- Thin-wall profiles → high RPM with slow blade feed

-• Thick-wall profiles → medium RPM with cutting oil
+- Thick-wall profiles → medium RPM with cutting oil

-• For continuous high-volume cutting, use medium RPM to extend blade life.
+- For continuous high-volume cutting, use medium RPM to extend blade life.

 Golden rule: “Blade speed must be high enough, but feed by hand slowly and consistently.”

-The ideal feed speed is approximately 1–2 cm per second.
-Feeding too slowly causes burning, feeding too fast damages the profile—steady feeding delivers the best results.
+- Feed the blade slowly, steadily, and without jerking.
+The ideal speed is around 1–2 cm per second.
+Feeding too slowly can cause burning, while feeding too quickly can damage the profile.
+A steady feed gives the best result.

-When cutting multiple pieces continuously or thick profiles, cutting oil helps reduce heat, keeps blade teeth sharp longer, and produces a much smoother finish.
+- Use cutting oil when necessary.
+When cutting many pieces continuously or working with thick profiles, cutting oil helps reduce heat, keeps the blade teeth sharp for longer, and produces a much smoother finish.

 Especially for 45-degree miter joints and sliding door systems.

-• Corners must fit tightly with no visible gaps.
+- Corners must fit tightly with no visible gaps.

-• Measurements must be consistent on both the top and bottom.
+- Measurements must be consistent on both the top and bottom.

-• Hardware must fit smoothly without being forced.
+- Hardware must fit smoothly without being forced.

-• Grooves must remain straight and aligned.
+- Grooves must remain straight and aligned.

 When cutting is done correctly, the assembly process becomes noticeably easier.